jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-fundamentals/special-pixels.md

     </tbody>
 </table>

-*   \* The 32-bit values representing different special pixels do differ just like those representing the 16-bit valus.
+*   \* The 32-bit values representing different special pixels do differ just like those representing the 16-bit values.
 However, the variations are on the last digit, and thus are not visible in this display since it does not show all 38 digits.

 ### Are the special pixel values propagated between different bit types?